Kaohsiung Mosque: Architecture

 The first floor is the male and female dormitories, female prayer room and female activity center.
-The second floor is the main prayer hall, study center for Arabic language and Islamic culture display room.
+The second floor is the main prayer hall, study center for Arabic, and an Islamic culture display room.
 The third floor is the guest room, youth activity center, office and kitchen.
-The mosque also features the imam office, administration office, library and ablution area.
+The mosque also features the imam's office, administration office, library and wudu.

-Beside the mosque there are some Halal restaurants owned by Muslim people.
+Adjacent to the mosque are some Halal restaurants.

 Transportation

 Kaohsiung Mosque is accessible within walking distance North from Weiwuying Station of the Kaohsiung MRT.